z-x-yang/Segment-and-Track-Anything/README.md

 SegTracker-Parameters:
  - **aot_model**: used to select which version of DeAOT/AOT to use for tracking and propagation.
  - **sam_gap**: used to control how often SAM is used to add newly appearing objects at specified frame intervals.
 Increase to decrease the frequency of discovering new targets, but significantly improve speed of inference.

+ **Common issue:** – Unexpected new object detections after ~100 frames

+If you observe that only a subset of objects (e.g., 32 fish) were initially selected, but after around frame 100 the tracker suddenly detects many additional objects (e.g., 96 fish, including false positives in the background), this is expected behavior rather than a bug.

+By default, SAM is re-invoked every sam_gap = 100 frames to discover newly appearing objects.
+During this re-segmentation step, SAM may automatically detect additional objects or background regions, increasing the number of tracked instances.

+Solution: Increase the sam_gap value to a number larger than the total number of frames you intend to process (or larger than the frame index where this occurs).
+This prevents automatic SAM re-segmentation and keeps tracking only the objects that were initially selected.

+For example:

+Tracking a 150-frame video with fixed objects?
+Set sam_gap = 1000.
+Want SAM to discover genuinely new objects during tracking?
+Keep sam_gap at a smaller value.

  - **points_per_side**: used to control the number of points per side used for generating masks by sampling a grid over the image.
 Increasing the size enhances the ability to detect small objects, but larger targets may be segmented into finer granularity.
  - **max_obj_num**: used to limit the maximum number of objects that SAM-Track can detect and track.
 A larger number of objects necessitates a greater utilization of memory, with approximately 16GB of memory capable of processing a maximum of 255 objects.